 Past performance of the VCT shares is no indication of future performance.
 The net asset value of the Ventus Funds is dependent on the performance of the underlying operational companies in the portfolio.
 Whilst the Boards have each stated objectives to "to achieve a sustainable level of dividends and to protect and enhance the company’s capital", there can be no guarantee that these objectives will be achieved.

-Further information about the Directors’ recommendation and details about how shareholders can vote on the resolutions of each Fund is set out in the Circular.
+Further information about the Directors’ recommendation is set out in the Circular issued on 13 April 2021.